Cognism | Blog | Connect

 Then, once you have these guidelines in place, audit your content library.
 Look for themes/topics that would work well being repurposed elsewhere.

-Here’s my advice for where to start:
+Here’s our advice for where to start:

 • Look for content that’s performed well or that your audience has responded to/engaged with.